 We live in a very different world to what we did before the global pandemic took over all aspects of our lives.
-In the last nine months, the team at Cynergy have had to adapt to completely new and fairly unknown ways of running our events (shout out to Zoom and Microsoft Teams!).
+In the last year, the team at Cynergy have had to adapt to completely new and fairly unknown ways of running our events (shout out to Zoom and Microsoft Teams!).

 We may have dabbled in hybrid events before but like many event professionals have discovered, this is a whole different ball game.

-However, the great thing about Cynergy is that we can rise to any challenge, and so we greeted virtual events with curiosity, wonder and an eagerness to learn more and discover what opportunities it can bring.
+However, the great thing about Cynergy is that we can rise to any challenge, and so we greeted virtual events with curiosity, wonder and an eagerness to learn more and discover what opportunities they can bring.
 Fast forward and yes, we have learned A LOT.

 1. Always have a Plan B, Plan C, and a Plan D